Tuesday 23 January 1940

-The British at Gibraltar release the US freighters Excambion and Excellency.
+The British at Gibraltar release the two US freighters Excambion and Excellency that it has seized.
 The authorities confiscate 470 sacks of mail bound for Italy and Germany.

 Britain and France jointly warn that they will attack German shipping encountered in the Pan-American neutral zone.

-South Africa: General Hertzog, leader of the opposition, delivers a speech to the South African Parliament in support of peace which is widely interpreted as pro-Nazi.
+South Africa: General Hertzog, leader of the opposition, delivers a speech to the South African Parliament in support of peace which is widely interpreted as pro-German.
 Jan Smuts immediately rebuts it.